Shelton Powe plays in the Piedmont finger-style guitar tradition of his parents and elders, but it took him a long time to get back to that music.

-Shelton Powe (b.1957) was born in Charlotte, North Carolina and raised by a family of gifted instrumentalists, singers and dancers.
-In keeping with family tradition, his mother would give young Shelton gifts of harmonicas and guitars at Christmas with the hopes of awakening a dormant musical aptitude, to no avail.
+Powe was born in 1957 in Charlotte, North Carolina, into a family of gifted instrumentalists, singers and dancers.
+His mother gave him harmonicas and guitars at Christmas, hoping to awaken a dormant musical aptitude, to no avail.